 • Simmer stew.
 Bring to a boil, then cover pot with lid and reduce heat to a low simmer.
 Simmer on low heat for about 30-40 minutes or until lentils are tender and the vegetables are just fork tender.

-Unlike other legumes, lentils don’t need to be soaked first because they cook fairly quickly.
-For this stew, you just add the dried lentils directly into the pot to cook with the vegetables.
+Unlike other legumes, lentils do not need to be soaked first because they cook fairly quickly.

 What to Serve with Lentil Stew

-This lentil stew is really delicious and filling.
-I usually serve it with a side of fluffy quinoa and crispy shallots or caramelized onions (so good!) and a big salad.
+This lentil stew is really delicious and filling on its own, but I like to serve it with a side of fluffy quinoa and crispy shallots or caramelized onions (so good!) and a big salad.
 It also goes great with long-grain or basmati rice.

 Lentils Nutrition Facts